 Kelly is an educator and researcher within the Department of Paramedicine at Monash University.
 In her role she coordinates the Honours Research program, research units within the Masters program as well as managing the Department's PhD program.
 Kelly has a background in exercise science so has a real interest in the health and wellbeing of paramedics but is also really keen to see the skills of paramedics used in different roles in the healthcare sector.
 Ultimately, Kelly's aims is to engage as many paramedics and paramedic students as possible in research opportunities.

-Matthew Hill is a registered paramedic, Casual Academic in Paramedic Science, and provisional PhD candidate at CQUniversity.
+Matthew Hill is a registered paramedic, Lecturer in Paramedicine at the University of the Sunshine Coast, and provisional PhD candidate at CQUniversity.
 With 10 years of experience working for Queensland Ambulance Service, Matt has undertaken several clinical roles including Advanced Care Paramedic II, Critical Care Paramedic, and Critical Care Flight Paramedic.
 During the past 5 years, Matt has also taught into the undergraduate and postgraduate Paramedic Science programs at CQUniversity.
 The main drivers for Matt’s research stem from his clinical experience as a paramedic and his experience as a Peer Support Officer, where he has developed a keen interest in supporting the mental health and wellbeing of paramedics and their families.